Oleksandr Volodarsky: Action in front of the Verkhovna Rada

-Formerly active in LiveJournal (LJ), Volodarsky gained popularity after a performance on November 2, 2009, against the National Expert Commission for the Protection of Morality, which the activist accused of censorship and attempts to restrict freedom of speech.
+Formerly active in LiveJournal (LJ), Volodarsky gained popularity after a performance on 2 November 2009, against the National Expert Commission for the Protection of Morality, which the activist accused of censorship and attempts to restrict freedom of speech.
 During the performance, Oleksandr Volodarsky and his partner, who remained anonymous, imitated sexual intercourse in front of the Verkhovna Rada, while a third participant addressed a press conference.

 After the rally, an already dressed Oleksandr Volodarsky was arrested, charged under Art.
 296 part 2 of the Criminal Code of Ukraine: "hooliganism committed by a group of persons."
 The artist spent a month and a half in SIZO 13 (Lukyanovsk SIZO).
 While he was in custody, numerous actions were held in his support.
-Thanks to Viktor Yushchenko's public response and intervention, Volodarsky has been on bail since December 18, 2009.
-As of August 2010, the trial was not over, the courts are delayed due to the absence of prosecution witnesses and significant discrepancies in their testimony.

-On September 9, 2010, Volodarsky was sentenced to one year of probation.
-From March 2 to July 22, 2011, he was in a special settlement in a colony in the village of Kotsyubynske, Kyiv region.

 Volodarsky does not consider his act as hooliganism and insists on full justification.
 He repeatedly reported violations during the investigation, wrote numerous complaints about the investigator's actions, and sent a letter to Ukrainian President Viktor Yanukovych, information that was reprinted by many Ukrainian publications.
 The action and the arrest provoked a discussion in Ukrainian society and, ultimately, contributed to the intensification of the campaign against censorship, which included such Ukrainian writers as Serhiy Zhadan and Yuriy Andrukhovych.

 Other actions

 After his release from the pre-trial detention center, Oleksandr Volodarsky held a number of other artistic and political performances, which were covered by the blogosphere and the media.
-Special mention should be made of "Censorship of Audiences" at the presentation of Oles Ulyanenko's book "The Woman of His Dreams", the action "Crime and Punishment", and the action "Orthodoxy or Law", held in solidarity with victims of clerical censorship.
+Special mention should be made of "Censorship of Audiences" at the presentation of Oles Ulyanenko's book "The Woman of His Dreams" and the action "Orthodoxy or Law", held in solidarity with victims of clerical censorship.
 At the end of September, as part of the Judicial Experiment exhibition on criminal cases against activists, Volodarsky asked for a scar with the words "This is not Europe for you" - words that the investigator said during his first interrogation.
 The action "Consecration of the Icon of Stalin" in the Kyiv Pechersk Lavra, which was conducted by Volodarsky as part of the situationist group AKT (UOC officially denied the fact of "consecration").
-After the detention of members of the art group "War", Volodarsky initiated an action of solidarity with the arrested artists in Kyiv.